Properly fund Connecticut’s Independent Living Centers

 The Most Recent Statistics

-In December of 2023, the ILCs conducted a weeklong utilization survey of the five Centers and report the following findings:
+The ILCs conducted a weeklong utilization survey of the five Centers and report the following findings:

 - The 53 full and part-time staff at the five Centers, working a 35-hour week, had a total of 1,530 available working hours during that week and served 243 consumers.